 Applicants should have earned a bachelor’s degree from an accredited university in a discipline other than occupational therapy prior to entrance into the Maryville Occupational Therapy Program.
 Applicants may apply to the Program during their last year of their undergraduate program, but must submit a transcript indicating the earned degree prior to entrance into the Occupational Therapy Program.

 In addition, the applicant must have a cumulative GPA of 3.0 within the bachelor’s degree in order to qualify for admission.

 Maryville-Specific Short Answer Questions

-In lieu of a personal essay, Maryville requires that all applicants respond to the following three prompts in OTCAS:
+In lieu of a personal essay, Maryville requires that all applicants respond to the following four prompts in OTCAS: